tektutor/devops-april-2021/Day3/README.md

 ```
 You may use any one of the above docker commands.

-In case, if wish to find container IP using ansible adhoc command, please check below.
+In case, if you wish to find container IP using ansible adhoc command, please check below.
 ```
 ansible -i hosts ubuntu1 -m shell -a "hostname -i" ansible -i hosts ubuntu2 -m shell -a "hostname -i"